-The business has performed well in 2021.
-The Company has responded successfully to the challenges arising from COVID-19 and remains operationally and financially robust.
+The business has performed well in 2022.
+The Company remains operationally and financially robust.

-Customer numbers have grown from 472,985 in 2020 to 482,738 in 2021.
-Financial performance has been strong in 2021, building on the results from 2020, as the company continues to grow.
+Customer numbers have grown from 482,738 in 2021 to 504,300 in 2022.
+Financial performance has been strong in 2022, building on the results from 2020 and 2021, as the Company continues to grow.
+In 2022, we achieved an overall customer satisfaction score of 88.3%.

 Irish Life Health's profits vary from year to year.
-Operating profits (losses) after tax over the last four years have been as follows: 2018: €25.1m (5.3% of earned premiums), 2019: €(5.7)m ((1.2)% of earned premiums), 2020: €17.0m (3.6% of earned premiums), 2021: €30.9m (5.4% of earned premiums).
+Operating profits (losses) after tax over the last four years have been as follows: 2019: €(5.7)m ((1.2)% of earned premiums), 2020: €17.0m (3.6% of earned premiums), 2021: €30.9m (5.4% of earned premiums), 2022: €30.7m (5.2% of earned premiums).

 Irish Life Health aims to mitigate the impact of premium increases driven by medical inflation for its customers through its continued focus on wellbeing and preventative care in addition to claims cost management.
 We continue to focus on returning value to our customers through providing additional benefits and services while limiting premium increases.
 More details on Irish Life Health's financial performance can be found in Section A.